Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Abstract

 \section{Abstract}

-Accurate and comprehensive material databases extracted from research papers are critical for materials science and engineering but require significant human effort to develop.
-In this paper we present a simple method of extracting materials data from full texts of research papers suitable for quickly developing modest-sized databases.
-The method requires minimal to no coding, prior knowledge about the extracted property, or model training, and provides high recall and almost perfect precision in the resultant database.
-The method is fully automated except for one human-assisted step, which typically requires just a few hours of human labor.
-The method builds on top of natural language processing and large general language models but can work with almost any such model.
-The language models GPT-3/3.5, bart and DeBERTaV3 are evaluated here for comparison.
-We provide a detailed detailed analysis of the methods performance in extracting bulk modulus data, obtaining up to 90\% precision at 96\% recall, depending on the amount of human effort involved.
-We then demonstrate the methods broader effectiveness by developing a database of critical cooling rates for metallic glasses.
+Accurate and comprehensive material databases extracted from research papers are crucial for materials science and engineering, but their development requires significant human effort.
+With large language models (LLMs) transforming the way humans interact with text, LLMs provide an opportunity to revolutionize data extraction.
+In this study, we demonstrate a simple and efficient method for extracting materials data from full-text research papers leveraging the capabilities of LLMs combined with human supervision.
+This approach is particularly suitable for mid-sized databases and requires minimal to no coding or prior knowledge about the extracted property.
+It offers high recall and nearly perfect precision in the resulting database.
+The method is easily adaptable to new and superior language models, ensuring continued utility.
+We show this by evaluating and comparing its performance on GPT-3 and GPT-3.5/4 (which underlie \texttt{ChatGPT}), as well as free alternatives such as BART and DeBERTaV3.
+We provide a detailed analysis of the method's performance in extracting sentences containing bulk modulus data, achieving up to 90\% precision at 96\% recall, depending on the amount of human effort involved.
+We further demonstrate the method's broader effectiveness by developing a database of critical cooling rates for metallic glasses over twice the size of previous human curated databases.